glomex/gcdt/README.md

 # glomex-cloud-deployment-tools (gcdt)

-gcdt is a CLI tool to code and deploy your AWS infrastructure.
+gcdt CLI tools make it easy for you to code, automate, and deploy your AWS infrastructure.

 The gcdt command line tools have emerged from our experiences at glomex while working extensively with AWS services like Cloudformation, CodeDeploy, AWS Lambda, and API Gateway. gcdt is based on the same technology AWS uses to build AWS-CLI and Boto3 tools.

 In 2017 glomex won the Gartner award "Best Data Management and Infrastructure".
-Key to our success are the gcdt automation tools we use to successfully complete >100 deployments per day to AWS.
-Over the course of the last 12 months we built gcdt ourselves using Python.
+Key to our success are the gcdt CLI tools we use to successfully complete >3000 deployments per month to AWS.
+Over the course of the last 18 months we built gcdt ourselves using Python.

 [![Gartner Award](https://img.youtube.com/vi/DMArRBH2wAk/mqdefault.jpg)](https://www.youtube.com/watch?v=DMArRBH2wAk)

 Features include:

 * Infrastructure-as-code
-* Classic infrastructure (kumo & tenkai)
+* Cloud infrastructure (kumo & tenkai)
 * Serverless infrastructure (ramuda & yugen)
 * Scaffolding
 * Powerful plugin mechanism